Albdl03/knime-python-flickr/knime-python-flickr/README.md

   - Predict labels and class probabilities on new image data.
   - Auto-decodes predictions to original label strings.
   - Customizable output column names and probability formatting.

-- **Flickr Image Downloader Node**
-  - Retrieve large sets of image URLs from Flickr using an API key.
-  - Useful for building custom datasets based on search terms.
-  - Configurable number of images (up to 20,000).

 ## Extension Info